 The Shed Economy

-This section gives an overall picture and some specific examples.Not everything has to be done at the outset, plus there is something about Sheds that seems to generate goodwill and most Sheds find potential costs being whittled away by ingenuity and gifts of all types.
+This section gives an overall picture of costs (premises excluded) and income plus some specific examples of Shed economies.
+Bear in mind that not everything has to be done at the outset, plus there is something about Sheds that seems to generate goodwill and most Sheds find potential costs being whittled away by member ingenuity and community gifts of all types.